top of page

 Welcome,

 FOREWORD I am quite confident that we are living in non-ordinary times, and that we need practices to attune to non-ordinary places in ourselves, with others and in the world, to make sense of them.
-We are on the cusp of a new era of introducing breathwork as an experiential approach to therapy for reducing depression and increasing our mental health.
-Over the last 3 years I have been working together a group of brilliant researchers and Vrije Universiteit of Amsterdam to conduct a clinical scientific breath-work research: a non-profit Open Up initiative and project to build a solid foundation for more scientific understanding of how breathing, particularly 'conscious connected breathing' brings about inner change; neurologically, biologically and psychologically.
+We're on the cusp of a new era of introducing breathwork as an experiential approach to therapy for reducing depression and supporting mental health.
+In 2020 I set out this project.
+Over the last 3 years I have been working together a group of researchers, and Vrije Universiteit of Amsterdam to conduct a clinical scientific breathwork research: An initiative of Katrien Franken, founder of Open Up, to build a solid foundation for more scientific understanding of how breathing, particularly 'conscious connected breathing' brings about inner change; neurologically and psychologically.
 I am really excited to share the fruits of our labour with you in our manuscript.
-The results of our profound scientific study was accepted on August 10, 2023 and published on September 8, 2023.
+The results of our profound study was accepted on August 10, 2023 and published online on September 8, 2023.

 Regardless of my excitement for what's possible with our results and efforts in this study, science is demonstrating a suggestion of truth of (only) the things that can be measured, which is also exciting.
 It is a testament to the importance of unseen measures in our lives.
 We might agree that we are living in the age of measured accountability, of reward for measured performance, and a strong belief in the virtues of publicising the metrics through transparency.
 The danger is that it can become a general concept of usefully reducing a human endeavor to a set of statistics, which is one of the dominant paradigms of the 21st century and is pervading mainstream healthcare and policing.
 Although measurement itself is not a bad thing, it can also distort, distract and destroy what we claim to value.
 My understanding is that there cannot be any ‘official’ knowledge.
 As long as we remain servants to the paradigm that modernity has imposed on our body, it will continue to cover other existing relationships and surrounding landscapes for discovery.
 The whole point of science is that most of it is uncertain.
 That's why science is exciting, because we don't know.
 Science is a process of exploring, which is always partial.
 I am therefore offering this Open Up scientific research as an examination and experiential practice to come into new transfers of thought and of perceiving the world.
 To stay open with an equal care for the process of knowing what we don’t know.
 I am excited to start introducing our work as extra-curricular; Alive Learning.
-A form of education and practice where we remain open to welcoming what I am now calling The Guest.
+A form of education and practice that is applying a complexity of living and breathing in an ecology of change where we remain open to welcoming what I am now calling The Guest.
+Shifting perspectives to create transformative, effective action with each 'other'.

 WORDS